sandordargo/sandordargo.github.io/_posts/2021-6-16-multiple-destructors-with-cpp-concepts.md

 On the other hand, `Wrapper<std::string> wrappedString` should use the constrained destructor and therefore print *"Not trivial"* on the console, as `std::string` is not a trivially destructible type.

-The above example [works fine with gcc](godbolt.org/z/rKeETW5jE).
+The above example [works fine with gcc](https://godbolt.org/z/rKeETW5jE).
 We receive the expected output.

+## An already fixed compiler bug

+> *The bug I'm going to explain was fixed with Clang 15.0.0.
+I still kept this section for two reason.
+1) If you happen to use an older version and you run into the same error, you know you're not alone.
+2) It's a nice memento that even compilers might contain errors and compiler engineers work hard to eliminate them.*

-On the other hand, if you try to compile it [with the latest clang](godbolt.org/z/rqME8W1rn) (as of June 2021, when this article was written), you get a swift compilation error.
+As of June 2021, when this article was written, if you tried to compile it [with the latest clang](https://godbolt.org/z/rqME8W1rn), you got a a compilation error.

 ```
 <source>:19:18: error: invalid reference to function '~Wrapper': constraints not satisfied